 - VI.
 The Board's chairperson ensures actual compliance with Board duties and leads its members.
 It should build a positive work culture and foster the constructive involvement of its members, as well as make sure that members are provided with the elements and information needed to make decisions.
 This also applies to the duties to be fulfilled by the chairpersons of each Board committee. - VII.
 The Board's chairperson should lead the processes and establish structures based on the Board members' commitment, objectivity and competence, as well as the better overall performance of the board and its evolution based on the company's needs. - VIII.
-The Board's chairperson should guarantee that the board is fully involved, and is in charge of, the general manager's succession.

-6) The Board's chairperson is in charge of properly organizing Board meetings; preparing the agenda ensuring the collaboration of other members, and making sure that all members are provided with the materials needed in due time to attend the meetings in an efficient and informed manner.
+The Board's chairperson should guarantee that the board is fully involved, and is in charge of, the general manager's succession. - 6) The Board's chairperson is in charge of properly organizing Board meetings; preparing the agenda ensuring the collaboration of other members, and making sure that all members are provided with the materials needed in due time to attend the meetings in an efficient and informed manner.
 The chairpersons of the committees have the same responsibilities for their meetings.

-The Company holds Board Meetings, which are presided by the Chairperson in most cases, who maintains an ongoing communication with the remainder Board members.
+The Company holds Board Meetings, which are presided by the Chairperson, who maintains an ongoing communication with the remaining Board members.
 The directors have all the information required to discuss the agenda and these items are usually approved unanimously.
-The Audit Committee's Meetings are conducted on a regular basis and an agenda detailing the order for business is set, which is informed in advance to Committee members; once the meetings is finished, the minutes are issued to record the decisions made.
+The Audit Committee holds regular meetings and the agenda for each meeting is informed in advance to Committee members.
+Once the meetings is finished, the minutes are issued to record the decisions made.